Chilean nationalization of copper: Compensation

 Originally, the expropriation was based on the book value of the properties.
 Nevertheless, the Allende administration introduced the idea of "excessive profits" into the calculation of indemnification for the mines.
 This idea was based on the concept that the multinational corporations had reaped profits far in excess of what was considered "normal business practice".
 The way this was done was by comparing copper profits in Chile with the companies' profits elsewhere in the world.
 It was calculated that twelve percent was the worldwide profit rate for these companies, and that they had made $774 million above this in Chile from 1955 to 1970: "This deduction exceeded the book value of the companies' properties."

 In October 1971, the General Controller's office handed down the calculations of the indemnification due, in line with the parameters established by the Constitutional Amendment.
 According to this document, the American companies were not to receive any compensation for the Chuquicamata, El Salvador and El Teniente mines, and only a very small one for the rest of their properties.
 The U.S. government reaction was immediate.
 The United States Department of State declared: "This serious infraction to international practice can cause damage not only to Chile, but to all other developing countries."
-The U.S. had been assisting with plans to overthrow Allende for years, and in 1973 realized this goal, despite the knowledge of the torture and murder that would likely follow.